nayan1908/ReactMeals/README.md

 ﻿# ReactMeals

-### Add and remove item from cart using fire base data
+### Add, remove item from cart and checkout cart using fire base data

 ##### used hooks in this project
 *useState, useEffect, useContext, useReducer*